and23jul/Learning-Repository/CAP/01-cap-step-by-step.md

 > Kyma path instead of CF: `cds add helm` / `cds up` is the route.
 Only go there if you already run k8s — otherwise CF is the simpler home for this.

 ---

-## What to actually do tonight

-Steps 1–6 take maybe 30 minutes and need nothing but Node.
-You'll have a running, queryable OData service with sample data and one piece of custom logic.
-That alone teaches you 80% of the CAP mental model.

-Then the two steps worth real attention for your situation:
-- **Step 7** — the ECC remote call.
-This is the clean-core boundary made concrete, and it's the part that's specific to running CAP beside ECC.
-- **Step 10** — authorization model.
-Get the role design right early; retrofitting auth is miserable.

-Skip 9 and 11 until you've got the app working locally and actually want it on BTP.